lemons-studios/audio-replacer/README.md

 ### Requirements

-- Windows 10/11 or Linux
+- Windows 10/11 or Linux (MacOS is unsupported but likely works through [Wine](https://gitlab.winehq.org/wine/wine/-/wikis/MacOS))
-- An x64-based CPU (Most computers have this)
+- An x64-based CPU (If you don't know what that is, you probably have one of these)
-- ~5mb of storage space
+- ~80Mb of storage space

 ## ⚙️ Build From Source